mar19a/RedditAPI/README.md

 Then we get variable doc, and store the headline of each reddit threat by using doc.select("p.title") and store it in variable el which is an Elements type.

-Then we get variable doc and store upvotes of each reddit threat and store it in variable score which is an Elements type.
+Then we get variable doc and store upvotes of each reddit threat and store it in variable score which is an elements type.

 Then I created an for loop which set headline text to headline buttons and score to votes buttons.